How to Improve Fitness Programs at Schools

 1. Reduced Risk of Illness

 It’s not just an apple a day that keeps the doctor away!
 It’s all-around healthy living.
-Staying active can lower the risk of stroke and heart disease because it improves circulation, lowers blood pressure, increases good cholesterol, and even reduces the risk of osteoporosis later in life.
+Staying active can help combat an array of health issues, like stroke, high blood pressure, type 2 diabetes, and arthritis.
 A strong body is also more capable of defending itself against the cold, flu, and many other viruses.

 2. Improved Mood and Emotional Health